-- Graph completion and validation: - node classification: given a node which type should it have? - link prediction: given a node and a edge, what should be at the end? - relation prediction: given two nodes, which edge type should link them? - triple classification: given two nodes and an edge, is the triple correct? - Graph (or sub-graph) classification: - what type of entity/situation/event does the graph represent? - which class does the graph represent? - Input to deep networks: - perhaps in combination with text, images, ... - deep multi-stream networks - early or late fusion of streams
+- Graph completion and validation: - node classification: given a node which type should it have? - link prediction: between two given nodes, should there be an edge? - relation prediction: given two nodes, which edge type should link them? - triple classification: given two nodes and an edge, is the triple correct? - Graph (or sub-graph) classification: - what type of entity/situation/event does the graph represent? - which class does the graph represent? - Input to deep networks: - perhaps in combination with text, images, ... - "early or late fusion" - deep "multi-path" networks ((example))